Skip to the content.

 1. Create the airline folder

 • In your sound packs, create XYZ (e.g., ...\Announcements\XYZ).
+Or use Airline Folder Auto Creation to have it created for you the first time.

 2. Open Settings → Generated